 “Hmm.
 A suffocating rock, huh?”
 The silver haired man said with his back still to Emmin.
 He nodded and the big man sighed and downed his ale.
 He slammed the mug on the table and stood, grabbed Emmen by the collar, and dragged him outside.

 A week later, Emmen was on the surface.
-He was hungry, tired, covered in sweat and dirt ans smelled horrid.
+He was hungry, tired, covered in sweat and dirt and smelled horrid.
 His hands were covered in new callouses and he’d almost died twice, but his heart was smiling.
 He was where he wanted to be.
 Each day a chance.
 The next never guaranteed.
 He loved every second of it.

 At night, sometimes, he’d look at a chain and follow it up to Ouranos.
 All those people crammed into one small island in the sky.
 He couldn’t understand how they wanted to live up there when the whole world waited below.
 He did admit to himself that it would be nice to see Karin whenever the ship docked.
 He would tell her all about the surface.